 - Your strands will become stronger and no longer look weak and brittle.

 - The leave-on conditioners come with a great scent and your hair looks lush and impressive all day long.

-- These products prevent damage and your strands do not get affected by the heat styling tools like blow dryer and straightener.
+- These products prevent damage and your strands do not get affected by the heat stylings tools like blow dryers and straighteners.